 - Is knowledgeable of community resources.

-- Basic computer competency.
+- Have basic computer competency.

 - Accept direction, guidance and assignments of the supervisor and the treatment team.